 Your office productivity tools may be costing you more than an annual fee.
-While they offer critical productivity support for communicating and collaborating, for a privacy or security team, they can also generate inefficiencies—and organizational risk—when used as the foundation of a home grown incident assessment and response system.
-They simply aren’t purpose-built to be event-specific tools.
+While they offer critical productivity support for communicating and collaborating, for a privacy or security team, they can also generate inefficiencies—and organizational risk—when used as the foundation of a homegrown incident assessment and response system.
+They simply aren’t purpose-built for event-specific use.

 Common Office Productivity Tools:

-Office productivity tools are critical to the infrastructure of both individual teams, as well as entire organizations.
+Office productivity tools are critical to the infrastructure of both individual teams and entire organizations.
 Some of the most common office productivity tools used by Fortune 500 companies and startups alike include:

 • Spreadsheets